sibiraj-s/ngx-tiptap/README.md

       content: `
         <p>This is still the text editor you’re used to, but enriched with node views.</p>
         <angular-component-counter count="0"></angular-component-counter>
-        <p>Did you see that?
-That’s a Angular component.
-We are really living in the future.</p>
-        <p>The below is another counter component with different scope, The count is preset to "1"</p>
-        <angular-component-counter count="1"></angular-component-counter>
       `,
       extensions: [...defaultExtensions(), AngularExtension(this.injector)],
       editorProps: {